-In Section~\ref{3MRCS} we incorporate back the contact structure into the play.
-The proof of Theorem~\ref{emartinet} there employs Theorem~\ref{elw} by choosing the equivariant link appropriately so that it is possible to turn the equivariant surgeries into equivariant contact $(\pm1)$-surgeries.
-The proof is constructive and produces an explicit algorithm to construct a given real 3-manifold via equivariant contact surgery.
+Employing Theorem~\ref{elw}, we prove our main result, Theorem~\ref{emartinet}, in Section~\ref{3MRCS}.
+For the proof it suffices to show that the equivariant link in Theorem~\ref{elw} can be chosen appropriately so that it is possible to turn the equivariant surgeries into equivariant contact $(\pm1)$-surgeries.
+The proof is constructive and produces an explicit algorithm that allows explicit equivariant contact surgery descriptions for real contact 3-manifolds.

+An immediate consequence of Theorem~\ref{emartinet} is the following, which we prove in Section~\ref{3MRCS}. \begin{cor} Any oriented overtwisted contact structure on an integer homology real sphere $(\Sigma,s)$ of dimension~3 can be isotoped to be $s$-real. \end{cor}

 In Section~\ref{EXs} we produce examples on $S^1\times S^2$ and lens spaces.
-We show that the unique tight contact structure on $S^1\times S^2$ is real with respect to three of the four possible real structures on $S^1\times S^2$.
-We do not know the answer for the last one.
+In the first part we show \begin{thm} The unique tight contact structure on $S^1\times S^2$ is real with respect to three of the four possible real structures on $S^1\times S^2$. \end{thm} We do not know the answer for the last real structure.

-On any lens space there exists a unique real structure that acts on each Heegaard torus as hyperelliptic involution; this real structure is coined as type~A in \cite{HoRu}.
-Among other things for real contact lens spaces, we prove
+Finally on any lens space there exists a unique real structure that acts on each Heegaard torus as hyperelliptic involution (coined as type~A in \cite{HoRu}).
+We prove in Section~\ref{lenstypeA}

 \begin{thm} For any $p>q>0$, every tight contact structure on $L(p,q)$ is $A$-real. \end{thm}